Sports betting in New Jersey

 In October 2017, Christie announced a shared liquidity agreement between Delaware and Nevada, the only other states in America to offer online poker.
 These two states already have a shared poker pool on WSOP.com, and the New Jersey addition will significantly expand the size of the player pools.

 However, PokerStars is unlikely to benefit from the agreement as it is banned from Nevada due to a bad actor clause.
+Other US states in the throes of making sports betting legal include Missouri and Connecticut.

 Offshore online casinos in New Jersey